Regulations (Standards - 29 CFR) - Table of Contents|

 When hoisting containers by the top fittings, the lifting forces shall be applied vertically from at least four such fittings.
 A less than vertical lift is permitted only under the following conditions:

-The speed of hoisting and lowering is moderated when heavily ladened containers(8) are encountered;
+The speed of hoisting and lowering is moderated when heavily ladened containers(8)

 The distance between the lifting beam and the load is at least 8 feet and 2.4 inches (2.5m); and